The 5 Levels of Forex Broker License

 • High minimum capital

-• Mandatory participation in investor compensation funds
+• Mandatory participation in investor payment funds

-• High levels of operational transparency
+• High levels of operational openness

-Brokers operating under Level 1 regulators are highly trusted but must make significant investments in compliance, legal and risk-management infrastructure.
+Agents operating under Level 1 regulators are highly trusted but must make significant investments in compliance, legal and risk-management infrastructure.
 Examples of Level 1 regulators include the FCA (UK), ASIC (Australia) and FINMA (Switzerland).

 Level 2: Mid-Tier Jurisdictions (Moderate Regulation)

-The main features of level 2:
+The key features of level 2:

 Well-known Level 2 regulators include CySEC (Cyprus), the FMA (New Zealand) and MAS (Singapore).
 Brokerages organize their structure this way to enter EU/Asia-Pacific markets without heavy regulation.